Steven Christopher Sacco

 Dr. Sacco is a proud high school dropout.

 His early life presented a tough row to hoe, with bouts of food insecurity and homelessness, but he persevered.
 His work is performed internationally by some of today’s leading soloists and ensembles.
-Critics praise him for writing “absorbing, poetic and passionate music that easily engages the sympathies and attention of a concert audience.”
+Critics praise him for writing “absorbing, poetic and passionate music that easily engages the sympathies and attention of a concert audience,” and that his music is “gorgeous, brilliant,” and “magical, some of the most ravishing music of our time.”
 His artistic collaborators have included American Brass Quintet, Luciano Berio, Kevin Cobb, Steven Isserlis, Czech Nonet, Juliana Gondek, Raymond Mase, David Oei, Adela Pena, Antoinette Perry, The United States Army Band, "Pershing's Own," Michael Powell, John D. Rojak, Eriko Sato, and Speculum Musicae, among others.
 Sacco’s work has been performed on tours in Australia, Asia, Europe, North and South America, as well as the music festivals of Aspen, Tanglewood, Bowdoin, Deal (UK) and IIMF (Italy).

 Sacco has been generously supported by The Arts and Letters Foundation, The Alice M. Ditson Fund of Columbia University, The Corporation of Yaddo, The MacDowell Colony Inc., The Helene Wurlitzer Foundation, The Andrew W. Mellon Foundation, The Geraldine R. Dodge Foundation, The Juilliard School, Princeton and Columbia Universities, among others.